adamkq/kalman-filter/README.md

 # Purpose

-Implement a Kalman Filter in C++.
-A Kalman filter is a popular state estimation algorithm, which are used to estimate parameters of a system that are otherwise difficult or impossible to measure.
+Implement a Kalman Filter (KF) in C++.
+A KF is a popular state estimation algorithm, which are used to estimate parameters of a system that are otherwise difficult or impossible to measure.
 It models system behaviour by using a set of differential equations.

 # Definition